aakognole/SimAnaRep/README.md

 # SimAnaRep
-This Repository will have python program which help a medicinal
+This Repository will have python program to generate automated simulation analysis report.